gchq/sleeper/docs/01-getting-started.md

 Create an environment variable called VPC which is the id of the VPC you want to deploy Sleeper to, and create an environment variable called SUBNET with the id of the subnet you wish to deploy Sleeper to (note that this is only relevant to the ephemeral parts of Sleeper - all of the main components use services which naturally span availability zones).

+The VPC _must_ have an S3 Gateway endpoint associated with it otherwise the `cdk deploy` step will fail.

 Then run:

 ```bash
 ./scripts/test/buildDeployTest.sh ${ID} ${VPC} ${SUBNET}
 ```